sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 --------------------

-If the data access pattern heatmap plotted using ``damo report heats`` is quite simple and clear, you could be able to know how thing is going in the workload, and how you could make optimize memory management.
+If the data access pattern heatmap plotted using ``damo report heats`` is quite simple and clear, you could be able to know how the thing is going in the workload, and how you could make optimize memory management.

 For example, suppose that the workload has two big memory object but only one object is frequently accessed while the other is only occasionally scanned.
-Than, you could modify the program source code to invoke ``mlock()`` or ``madvise()`` with ``WILLNEED`` system call for the hot object.
+Then, you could modify the program source code to invoke ``mlock()`` or ``madvise()`` with ``WILLNEED`` system call for the hot object.
 Or, you could use ``madvise()`` with ``MADV_COLD`` or ``MADV_PAGEOUT`` for the cold objects.
-Using both together would be also worth to try.
+Using both together would be also worth trying.

 A previous work [1]_ using the ``mlock()`` achieved up to 2.55x performance speedup.

 Let's see another realistic example access pattern for this kind of optimizations.
-Below are the visualized access pattern of streamcluster workload in PARSEC3 benchmark suite.
+Below are the visualized access patterns of streamcluster workload in PARSEC3 benchmark suite.
 We can easily see a 100 MiB sized memory object is the hot object.